AR Point&Click: An Interface for Setting Robot Navigation Goals: AR Point Click Interface

 \subsection{Augmented Reality Interface}

-We introduce an \textbf{AR Point\&Click (AR)} interface.
-In this interface the goal is specified with a hand gesture, as implemented by Hoang~\cite{hoang_arviz_2021}.
-The hand gesture involves pointing a ray that points from the user's arm at the ground and pinching their thumb and index finger.
+We developed an \textbf{AR Point\&Click (AR)} interface.
+In this interface, the goal is specified with a hand gesture, as implemented by Hoang~\cite{hoang_arviz_2021}.
+The hand gesture points a ray from the user's arm and and then involves pinching their thumb and index finger.
 This method is chosen to be an AR implementation of the more standard RViz interface.
-It employs the Microsoft HoloLens 2 as the AR headset.
-This headset can display virtual objects on a set of see-through holographic lenses and provides head pose tracking and localizes itself to a fixed reference frame.
+It employs a Microsoft HoloLens 2 as the AR headset.
+This headset can display virtual objects on see-through holographic lenses and provides head pose tracking and localizes itself to a fixed reference frame.
 Using this, a flag pole is visualized at the goal, as shown in Figure~\ref{fig:intro}.

-We localize the AR headset with off-the-shelf packages provided by Vuforia~\cite{noauthor_vuforia_nodate}.
-We localize the origin of the world frame using a printed-out AR marker provided by Microsoft.
+We localize the AR headset with off-the-shelf packages provided by Vuforia~\cite{noauthor_vuforia_nodate} on an origin of the world frame represented by a printed-out AR marker provided by Microsoft.
 The marker does not need to be within the FOV of the headset but it is possible that the localization drifts.
-If the localization is off, the user can globally re-localize the headset by looking at the physical AR marker and uttering the word ``calibrate".
+If the localization is off, the user can re-localize the headset by looking at the physical AR marker and uttering the word ``calibrate".
 To localize the robot and AR headset frames in the same coordinate frame, the AR marker is placed at the corresponding pose of the origin in the Robot's map frame.
 In this case the AR marker is placed on the floor.
-Due to errors in localization and the placement of the marker, which are additive, there may be slight mismatches in the frame of the AR headset and Robot.
+Due to errors in localization and marker placement, which are additive, there may be slight mismatches in the frame of the AR headset and Robot.